oliviawestmacottssw/SSW.Rules.Content/rules/production---do-you-set-up-the-speaker-prior-to-recording/rule.md

 ---

-It is vital to have the speaker ready and equipped prior to recording.
-There are a number of things that need to be done to make sure the speaker is ready for recording.
+​​​​​​It is vital to have the speaker ready and equipped prior to recording.
+There are a number of things that need to be done to make sure the speaker is ready for recording.​

 It is vital to have the speaker ready and equipped prior to recording.
 There are a number of things that need to be done to make sure the speaker is ready for recording.